The Center for the Study of Aging

 The Center of the Study for Aging at McDaniel College will serve as the primary regional resource to promote successful aging in a community responsive approach.

-Core Values (Derived from McDaniel’s First Principles)
+Core Values: (Derived from McDaniel’s Core Principles)

 - Honesty and Respect